pyodide/sphinx-js/README.rst

 Unfortunately, Sphinx's ``~`` syntax doesn't work in these spots, so users will see the full paths in the documentation.

-Typescript: Cross references
+TypeScript: Cross references
 ----------------------------

-Typescript types will be converted to cross references.
+TypeScript types will be converted to cross references.
 To render cross references, you can define a hook in ``conf.py`` called ``ts_type_xref_formatter``.
 It should take two arguments: the first argument is the sphinx confix, and the second is an ``sphinx_js.ir.TypeXRef`` object.
 This has a ``name`` field and two